argodev/learn/books/cuda_engineers/readme.md

 > NOTE: My initial pass through this book was focused purely on a Linux-based system.
 As such, my comments/reviews/testing were targeted at that system only.
 My development machine was a HP G4 Zbook with an nVida P3000 graphics card running Ubuntu 17.04

+> NOTE: While performing the final work on this book, the NVIDIA drivers and toolkits updated from 9.0 to 9.1.
+As such, some of the paths in the make files point to 9.0 and others to 9.1.
+Please be aware of these issues and make adjustments as appropriate.

 ## Contents

 - [Chapter 1: First Steps](Chapter_01/readme.md)